tef/tefaq/tef_iaq.rst

 	some guy on the internet posted:
 	I used Prolog in a comparative languages course.
 The biggest program we did was a map-coloring one (color a map with only four colors so that no bordering items have the same color, given a mapping of things that border each other).
 I say biggest because we were given the most time with it.
 I started out like most people in my class trying to hack the language into letting me code a stinking algorithm to color a stinking map.
 Then I wrote a test function to check if the map was colored and, in a flash of prolog, realized that that was really all I needed to code.

-	erlang in prolog
-		eval, dcgs, messages :w in swi prolog

 Do you have any left over glib statements